 Not long after I left, I decided to reach out to his ex-wife.
 He had painted her out to be everything he had accused me of being and I realized, perhaps her experience with him was similar to mine.
 I was still searching for validation that it wasn’t my fault, that I hadn’t somehow caused him to treat me this way.
 My conversations with her brought validation to both of us.
 When we talked, I learned that he had done the exact same things to her.
 He tore her apart and condemned her with the very same words he used to condemn me… to a tee.
 It was no more her fault than it had been mine.
 I was not crazy.
 I did my fair share of unhealthy things, but the abuse was not my fault.
 It was never, ever my fault.

 We are so appreciative that Jessica shared this story so that others might be able to put into words their own story.
-If you would like to share your story, please comment below or email us.
+If you would like to share your story, please email us.
 We would love to offer you a safe space.
-In addition, if you know someone whom you think is being emotionally abused, we can offer support and training for you to help them through their situation.
+In addition, if you know someone who you think is being emotionally abused, we can offer support and training for you to help them through their situation.

 Thank you for this.
 I’ve been living this for four years and I’m broken.
 This is galvanizing.
 It is like you wrote from my experiences and my heart.